huzaifa786313/Otago-Polytechnic/Special-Topic/Lab3.md

                   dest: "/home/<YOUR HOME DIRECTORY>/ansible/{{hostvars.localhost.DTG}}/{{inventory_hostname}}-{{hostvars.localhost.DTG}}-config.txt"
 ```

-Now that both of the playbooks have been created, they should be ran in order to confirm that everything is working correctly
+Now that both of the playbooks have been created, they should be deployed in order to confirm that everything is working correctly

 ```
 cd /etc/ansible